-As a result of opening the file, the Nios II Debug Client invokes an assembler program, followed by a linker program.
-The commands used to invoke these programs, and the output they produce, can be viewed in the Debug tab of the Client window.
-The downloaded program is displayed in the Disassemble tab of the Client window as illustrated in Figure 23.
+Next, to assemble and download the light.s program, click the Actions > Compile & Load menu item.
+The Altera Monitor Program will invoke an assembler program, followed by a linker program.
+The commands used to invoke these programs, and the output they produce, can be viewed in the Info & Errors window of the Monitor Program window.
+After the program has been downloaded onto the board, the program is displayed in the Disassembly window of the Monitor Program as illustrated in Figure 26.
 Observe that movia is a pseudoinstruction which is implemented as two separate instructions.
-See the Nios II Processor Reference Handbook for a description of the Nios II instruction set.

-Click Run to execute the program.
+Click the Actions > Continue menu item to execute the program.
 With the program running, you can now test the design by turning the switches, SW7 to SW0 on and off; the LEDs should respond accordingly.